South Asian Therapy & Spiritual Healing | Desi Soul Work

 It never really goes away.

-Here is what I want you to know: you had access to it once.
-This is really important.
-You haven’t lost it — it’s more like amnesia.
 But the one in you who knows — your soul, your deepest self, whatever name feels right to you — has not forgotten.
 It speaks in silent whispers, trying to awaken you, trying to guide you back.

 The pain is trying to tell you something.